coneda/kor/README.md

 ### Widgets

+ATTENTION: This feature is experimental and subject to future change.

 We are working on creating a complete widget library so that the entire frontend is just a composition of widgets.
 Since that requires extensive refactoring of most of the code base, this process is going to take some time.
 However, some